Setting a Parent Trap

 Munoz also attends all school functions, especially if he knows his students’ parents will be there.
 “I sit and talk to them, and eventually we become acquainted.”

 Eighty percent of the 500 students at Hallman Elementary School are Latino, and almost 100 percent of them qualify for free breakfast and lunch.
 “The parents here are not wealthy, but they are generous, caring people,” says education support professional Juan Trujillo.
 Trujillo wanted to encourage more parents to attend PTA meetings, but he knew how intimidating they could be.
-So, he organized Friday morning parent meetings called cafesitos, where parents could get together for coffee, pastries and homemade tamales.
-While chatting with parents at the cafesitos, Trujillo realized they needed help with anything from getting a job to opening a bank account, and tried to put them in touch with people he thought might be able to help them.
-While only 10 parents used to show up for PTA meetings, after the cafesitos, sometimes 80 parents would attend.
+So, he organized Friday morning parent meetings called cafecitos, where parents could get together for coffee, pastries and homemade tamales.
+While chatting with parents at the cafecitos, Trujillo realized they needed help with anything from getting a job to opening a bank account, and tried to put them in touch with people he thought might be able to help them.
+While only 10 parents used to show up for PTA meetings, after the cafecitos, sometimes 80 parents would attend.

 Parent/teacher home visits have been incredibly successful at Roberts High School in Salem, Oregon.
 Principal Lorelei Gilmore says, “I’d rank home visits at the very top as a key to getting these kids to succeed.
 Once you establish trust between the family and school, you can make some real breakthroughs.”
 Teachers at Roberts High go to parents’ houses just to chat and catch up, and eventually a partnership forms.